PaddyMc/did-solana/frontend/README.md

 # Solana did frontend

-DIDs are the next big advancement in blockchain technology
+DIDs are the next big advancement in blockchain technology, this frontend is a prototype that allows users to create a DID on the Solana blockchain

 ## Available Scripts